-In the case of trauma, your mind tries its best to avoid the pain caused by the event at any cost—including dysfunctional behaviors and thought patterns.
-Examples of these include drug abuse, sexual addiction, low self-confidence, and low self-esteem.
+In other words, in the case of trauma, your mind tries its best to avoid the pain caused by the event at any cost.
+This may include dysfunctional behaviors and thought patterns.
+For example, drug abuse, sexual addiction, low self-confidence, and low self-esteem.

-While these behaviors and thought patterns may soothe you in the short-term, they are sure to disrupt your life and create further unhappiness over the long-term.
+To clarify, these behaviors and thought patterns may actually soothe you in the short term.
+However, they are sure to disrupt your life and create further unhappiness over the long term.

 Trauma can have devastating long-term effects on your physical and psychological health.

 A study on Adverse Childhood Experiences (ACE) looked into the effects of abuse, neglect, and traumatic experiences on individuals under 18.
 It discovered that those who have suffered from ACEs die on average nearly 20 years earlier than those without ACEs.

 Even experiencing trauma as adults can cause prolonged exposure to stress, changing how your brain regulates your hormones.
 If left untreated, this excess stress can lead to premature aging of the body, increasing your risk of early death.

 It is not unusual for an individual with Post Traumatic Stress Disorder (PTSD) to experience learning difficulties, develop dysfunctional habits, and have under or over-regulated emotions.

 If the trauma and its symptoms are not addressed, emotional pain, uncontrollable emotions, and suffering can become your everyday companion.

 This is why it is crucial to take action and begin to process your trauma.